Buckwheat (Fagopyrum esculentum)

 See charts, pp. 66 to 72, for ranking and management summary.

 Buckwheat is the speedy short-season cover crop.
 It establishes, blooms and reaches maturity in just 70 to 90 days and its residue breaks down quickly.
-Buckwheat suppresses weeds and attracts beneficial insects and pollinators with its abundant blossoms.
+Buckwheat cover crops suppress weeds and attract beneficial insects and pollinators with its abundant blossoms.
 It is easy to kill, and reportedly extracts soil phosphorus from soil better than most grain-type cover crops.

 Buckwheat thrives in cool, moist conditions but it is not frost tolerant.
 Even in the South, it is not grown as a winter annual.
 Buckwheat is not particularly drought tolerant, and readily wilts under hot, dry conditions.
 Its short growing season may allow it to avoid droughts, however.